SGDE: Secure Generative Data Exchange for Cross-Silo Federated Learning: Conclusion

 \section{Conclusion}

-In this work, we presented SGDE, a secure data exchange framework based on data generators with high privacy guarantees.
-We extensively described the benefits of a generative-centric approach to data sharing in a context where granting privacy is a hard constraint.
+This work presents SGDE, a secure data exchange framework based on data generators with high privacy guarantees.
+The benefits of a generative-centric approach to data sharing are extensively discussed in a context where granting privacy is a hard constraint.
 Generators retain the distinctive features of private data while providing access to an arbitrarily large set of synthetic samples that are public, reproducible, and fair.
 Moreover, a centralized dataset is resilient against poisoning and inference attacks which pose a real threat to standard federated learning.

-We showcased the effectiveness of SGDE in several experimental scenarios with high confidentiality levels, employing differentially private $\beta$-VAEs as generators.
+The effectiveness of SGDE is showcased in several experimental scenarios with high confidentiality levels, employing differentially private $\beta$-VAEs as generators.
 Training on synthetic data yielded better performance than true, private data, granting privacy protection for the individuals.
-We highlighted the benefits of SGDE with respect to federated learning, one of the most effective techniques to train a machine learning model in a secure way from distributed data.
+SGDE consistently outperformed federated learning, one of the most influential techniques to train a machine learning model in a privacy-preserving way from distributed data.
 In fact, the inclusion of a generative protocol to share privacy-compliant information is more communication-efficient, transparent, and effective than iteratively training a model with gradients exchange, especially when data distributions are skewed among clients.

 Today, many researchers praise the benefits of a generative approach in privacy-critical federations.
 We believe that this is a research direction worth exploring, with a strong potential to lower the obstacles towards more user-centric, fair, and secure large-scale machine learning.